UPPMAX/HPC-python/docs/day2/interactive.rst

 .. admonition:: Learning objectives

+   - What are the UPPMAX, HPC2N, LUNARC, NSC, and PDC clusters?
    - Understand what the batch system is
+   - Short introduction to SLURM scheduler
    - Understand what an interactive session is
    - Understand why one may need an interactive session
    - How to work with an interactive session (single + multiple cores)